 For the uninitiated, Data General was one of the first minicomputer firms from the late 1960s.

-At the time, Data General was a formidable force in the computer industry, but it was under intense competitive pressure from its rival, Digital Equipment Corp.
+At the time, Data General was a formidable force in the computer industry.
+But it was also under intense competitive pressure from its rival, Digital Equipment Corp.
 (DEC).

 You can read this book as either a suspense-filled drama set in a leading tech company – or as a blueprint for business success in the tech sector.